jtpaulo/jtpaulo.github.io/_pages/teaching.md

 # Teaching

+**2021/2022** - Lecturer of the Cloud Computing Services and Applications class (responsible) (fourth year of the MIEI course in Informatics Engineering, U. Minho).

 **2020/2021** - Lecturer of the system benchmarking & deployment class (responsible), the data center administration practical class (fourth year of the MIEI course in Informatics Engineering, U. Minho), and the operating systems practical class (second year of the MIEI course in Informatics Engineering, U. Minho).

 **2019/2020** - Lecturer of the system benchmarking & deployment class (fourth year of the MIEI course in Informatics Engineering, U. Minho), the distributed systems practical class (third year of the MIEI course in Informatics Engineering, U. Minho), the operating systems practical class (second year of the MIEI course in Informatics Engineering, U. Minho) and the concurrent programming practical class (third year of the LCC course in Computer Science, U. Minho).